Learning Through Play

-How Reading is Taught in the United Kingdom
+How Reading is Taught

-Most schools teach reading in a combination of ways:
+Reading can be taught in a combination of ways:

 - The Look and Say method (sometimes known as the Whole Word or Sight method) where a child learns to recognise a word by sight through looking at it a number of times.

 - The Whole Sentence method is similar to Look and Say except a child memorises a whole sentence which usually has an accompanying picture.

 - The Phonic method uses the sounds of letters or letter groups.
 By learning the sounds a child has a strategy for de-coding a word which can be 'sounded out'.

 The following activities involve each of these methods.
 They are not recommended in any particular order, but the sentence activities are best left until your child has some knowledge of individual letter sounds.